EXPERT-DRIVEN PENTEST PROCUREMENT

 How long does a typical pentest take?

 A standard web application or internal network penetration test typically takes 1 to 3 weeks of active testing, followed by 3-5 business days for report generation.
-Once the report is delivered, the customer enters a remediation phase, ending with a 1-2 week retest to validate fixes.
-The entire timeline from project kickoff to the final executive report usually spans 2 to 6 weeks depending on scope.

 What's a retest and why does it matter?